HuygensING/alexandria/README.md

 ## What is it?
 In short: _Alexandria_ is a text repository system in which you can store and edit documents.
 It is the reference implementation of [TAG](https://huygensing.github.io/TAG/) (Text-as-Graph), a flexible graph data model for text.
 TAG and _Alexandria_ are under active development at the [Research & Development group](https://huc.knaw.nl/research/infrastructure-rd/) of the Humanities Cluster.

 You may wonder, why use _Alexandria_ if you already have a text editing tool?
-Well, if you'd like to carry out advanced text analysis and you don't mind a little command-line work, _Alexandria_ is the tool for you.
+Well, if you'd like to carry out advanced text analysis, and you don't mind a little command-line work, _Alexandria_ is the tool for you.
 If you're used to working with XML, you'll find it especially enlightening to work with a data model like TAG in which you can easily model overlapping structures, discontinuous elements, and nonlinear text without having to resort to workarounds.

 ## News